Back to news

 Image source: City Sightseeing

-You can purchase your museums passes here.
+You can purchase your museum passes here.

 Image source: Inside Guide

-If you are into the flavours of our uniquely Capetonian heritage, you will be delighted to know wine has played an integral part of the Cape’s history.
+If you are into the flavours of our uniquely Capetonian heritage, you will be delighted to know that wine has played an integral part in the Cape’s history.
 Hop on the purple route bus at Constantia Nek to take a tour of the vineyards, and ultimately arrive at Groot Constantia Wine Estate.

 Take a guided tour of the oldest working wine cellar in South Africa, enjoying some exquisite wine tasting before exploring the old manor house and the modern cellar on a self-guided audio tour.
 Groot Constantia wines are a taste of South African winemaking history, taking you back to when winemaking was first born as an industry in the Cape.
 Like the royalty that sought them before you, be sure to buy a bottle of your favourite wine before you leave.